petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/understanding-object-integrations/headless-framework-integration.md

 > Available: Liferay DXP/Portal 7.4+

-When you publish an Object, Liferay automatically generates both REST and [GraphQL](https://graphql.org) APIs for it.
+When you publish an Object, Liferay automatically generates REST APIs for it.
 This provides headless access to custom Objects, so you can perform CRUD operations.
-The APIs generated for an Object depend on its scope (i.e., company or Site).
+The APIs generated for an Object depend on its scope (i.e., company or Site). <!--TASK: replace first sentence when GraphQL APIs are supported, "When you publish an Object, Liferay automatically generates both REST and [GraphQL](https://graphql.org) APIs for it."-->

 All Objects use the `c/[pluralobjectlabel]` naming pattern (e.g., `c/timeoffrequests`).
 Each Object entry schema includes all of the Object's fields and relationships.

 You can view and test an Object's APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
-REST APIs are listed under *REST Applications*.
-Click on *GraphQL* to access Liferay's [Graph*i*QL](https://github.com/graphql/graphiql) browser.
+REST APIs are listed under *REST Applications*. <!--TASK: uncomment when GraphQL APIs are supported, "Click on *GraphQL* to access Liferay's [Graph*i*QL](https://github.com/graphql/graphiql) browser."-->

 See [Using APIs](../objects-tutorials/using-apis.md) for related Object tutorials.